Research

 Six types of knowledge × four maturity levels

-Every finding in our research is classified along two dimensions: what kind of claim it makes (tier) and how mature the evidence is (maturity).
-The goal is epistemic honesty — separating observation from speculation.
+Every finding in our research is classified along two dimensions: what kind of claim it makes and how mature the evidence is.
+The goal is simple: separate observation from explanation, principle from pattern, and evidence from rhetoric.

 The Series